fzzyfoxx/resume/maps_vectorization/README.md

 <br><br>

 ## Relative Radial Positional Encoding [link](RRPE.md)
+Docs and code for radial/rotated positional encodings; includes models and ablations comparing to Cartesian encodings.

 Relative Radial Positional Encoding (RRPE) is a family of geometry-aware positional encodings and attention-based models designed for dense, line‑dominated map vectorization.
 Instead of describing where a pixel is in the image (absolute x/y), RRPE describes where a pixel is relative to a reference point in polar coordinates (angle and normalized distance).
 This makes the inductive bias of the model match the geometry of cartographic data: long strokes, rings, junctions and star‑like structures.